USA Student Visa Process Step-by-Step: The Complete Guide for Nepalese Students

 study abroad in Canada

 Along with this, Canada also provides working opportunities for students who have graduated from colleges/universities in Canada.
 Also, many Nepali students choose to study abroad in Canada because of the sense of safety and security the country provides.
+The total cost to study in Canada from Nepal is a key factor students consider, which includes tuition fees, living expenses, health insurance, and other personal costs.

 Canada is considered to be one of the safest places to study as the country faces very low crime rates and cases of racial discrimination.
 Last but not the least, Canada has been ranked as the best place to live in the world for the last few years.